 Environmental management and CSV

 The Kirin Group engages in environmental management as part of its CSV management system.
 The Kirin Group has organized material issues, including the environment, as “Kirin Group’s management issues for sustainable growth (Group Materiality Matrix: GMM)”, as part of its commitment to sustainable development in partnership with society.
-To create shared value with society and promote sustainable growth, in our CSV Purpose developed as the guideline for the Long-Term Management Vision, KV2027, we set our purpose for the environment in line with the Kirin Group Environmental Vision 2050: Enrich the sustainable Earth for future generations through positive impact.
+We have set forth the following four issues as material issues related to the environment: “sustainable use of biological resources,” “sustainable use of water resources,” “sustainable recycling of containers and packaging,” and “overcoming climate change.”
+These issues are also consistent with the four priority themes of the Kirin Group’s Environmental Vision 2050.
+To create shared value with society and promote sustainable growth, in our CSV Purpose developed as the guideline for the Long-Term Management Vision, KV2027, we set our purpose for the environment in line with the Kirin Group’s Environmental Vision 2050: Enrich the sustainable Earth for future generations through positive impact.
 In response, Group companies have established CSV Commitments as mid-term targets to achieve our environmental vision and are using them as performance indicators.
 As we look to achieve our Environmental Vision, Purpose, and Commitment, the Kirin Group will gather the opinions of stakeholders in an appropriate manner, identify and assess the risks and opportunities related to the environmental activities of our businesses, and take necessary action from medium to long-term perspectives.

 Environmental management structure